Angmar2722/Angmar2722.github.io/cryptoHack2.md

 ![CryptoHack Image](/assets/img/exploitImages/cryptoHack/img18.png)

 As shown in the image above, I had to write my first <a href="https://github.com/Gallopsled/pwntools-tutorial/blob/master/tubes.md" target="_blank">Pwntools</a> script in order to solve the challenge.
 As stated in its Github page - Pwntools is a CTF framework and exploit development library.
 Written in Python, it is designed for rapid prototyping and development, and intended to make exploit writing as simple as possible.
 I would receive data from the server in an encoded format (for example a string in base 64) and I had to convert that to a string (ASCII or UTF-8) in order to pass a level.
-There were 100 such levels and 5 different encoding formats - base64, hex, rot13 (a special type of Caesar Cipher which has a right shift of 13), int and utf-8.
+There were 100 such levels and 5 different encoding formats - base64, hex, rot13 (a <a href="https://en.wikipedia.org/wiki/ROT13" target="_blank">special type of Caesar Cipher</a> which has a right shift of 13), int and utf-8.

 Source code for what was running on the server (file `13337.py` as shown in the challenge image above) :